Maximum Likelihood Estimation (MLE)

 2. Likelihood, log-likelihood, score, and information

-3. Two canonical examples
+3. Three canonical examples

 4. Asymptotic theory of MLE